suptext/suptext.github.io/docs/past/2024/02/28/whose-stack-is-it-anyway.md

 ### Game setup
 This workshop is based on a collaborative game where we try to answer just that.
-Your participation will attune you to the popular (but often obfuscated stacks) used within industry and academia and the non-level playing fields on which they are built.
+Your participation will attune you to the popular but often obtuse stacks used within industry and academia and the non-level playing fields on which they are built.
 Contestants are given pointers to map a (research) stack of choice, and through role reversal are given the opportunity to guess which industry or academic players were involved in their creation.
 The rules are simple: